 - 15. EXCUSED ABSENCE any absence not falling into the categories listed below or otherwise excused by the superintendent, principal or the superintendent's designee will be unexcused. - a) Illness - b) Death in the immediate family - c) Inclement weather which would be dangerous to the life and health of the child as determined by the principal and/or superintendent - d) Legal quarantine - e) Emergency conditions as determined by the principal and/or superintendent - f) Prior permission of the principal with the consent of the parent or legal guardian - 16.
-GLOBAL SCHOLAR ACHIEVEMENT SERIES ASSESSMENT Standardized tests that measure student mastery of grade specific content standards. - 17.
-GLOBAL SCHOLAR PERFORMANCE SERIES Computer adaptive assessments used to identify student efficiency in four subjects: math, reading, language arts, and life science. - 18.
 HOME LANGUAGE SURVEY - a questionnaire required of all students enrolling in a Bullock County School.
-It identifies students whose primary language is one other than English. - 19.
-INDIVIDUALIZED EDUCATION PROGRAM (IEP) - a written plan for the provision of special education and related services for a student with disabilities. - 20.
+It identifies students whose primary language is one other than English. - 17.
+INDIVIDUALIZED EDUCATION PROGRAM (IEP) - a written plan for the provision of special education and related services for a student with disabilities. - 18.
 INDIVIDUALIZED EDUCATION PROGRAM (IEP) team a team consisting of the parent(s) of a student with a disability, at least one general education teacher of the student, the special education teacher serving the student, the Local Education Agency (LEA) representative, an individual who can interpret the instructional implications of evaluations, the student (when appropriate), and others at the discretion of the parent or LEA.
-This team writes the Individualized Education Program (IEP) for the student. - 21.
+This team writes the Individualized Education Program (IEP) for the student. - 19.
 INDIVIDUALIZED ENGLISH LANGUAGE PLAN (I-ELP) a plan required for all language minority students who qualify for ESL services.
-Each plan determines the level and range of services for identified students. - 22.
-INDIVIDUALIZED ENGLISH LANGUAGE PLAN (I-ELP) TEAM a team consisting of the administrator, parent, ESL teacher (if available), ESL facilitator, the regular classroom teacher, special education teacher (if needed).
-This team writes the I-ELP for the student. - 23.
-INSTRUCTIONAL DAY a school day that the student is scheduled to attend a specific class

-24. INTERVENTION / STRATEGIES - Response to Instruction (RTI) is a framework that combines core instruction and ongoing formative assessment, progress monitoring, and intervention/acceleration within a three tiered system of support to maximize student achievement and reduce behavior problems.
+Each plan determines the level and range of services for identified students. - 20.
+INDIVIDUALIZED ENGLISH LANGUAGE PLAN (I-ELP) TEAM - a team consisting of the administrator, parent, ESL teacher (if available), ESL facilitator, the regular classroom teacher, special education teacher (if needed).
+This team writes the I-ELP for the student. - 21.
+INSTRUCTIONAL DAY a school day that the student is scheduled to attend a specific class. - 22.
+INTERVENTION / STRATEGIES Response to Instruction (RTI) is a framework that combines core instruction and ongoing formative assessment, progress monitoring, and intervention/acceleration within a three-tiered system of support to maximize student achievement and reduce behavior problems.